 You know how to add a simple WordPress language switcher to your site!

-Now you’ll be able to fully customize your site in any language for your audience.
+Now you’ll be able to customize your site in any language for your audience fully.
 Consider these the first steps towards creating a fully immersive, localized experience for site visitors.
-Whenever in the world they may be.
+Whenever in the world, they may be.

 Next Steps: Full Translation Goes Beyond Language

 By adding a WordPress language switcher to your site.
-You’re already showing great respect to site visitors and potential customers by making the effort to communicate in their native language.
+You’re already showing great respect to site visitors and potential customers by making an effort to communicate in their native language.

 You could even take your WordPress language switcher customization to the next level by acknowledging cultural specifics in your chosen language.
 This might range from offering native customer support to adding local working hours.
 Business etiquette specifics and even recognizing local public holidays.